Practical Information about Bangkok

 Language: The official language is Thai.
 The English language can also be very useful when visiting touristic attractions.

 Required travel documents: The rules and regulations of travel documents and visa applications change frequently.
 There can also be different requirements.
-On the website of the visa service the required and current information is listed.

 Health: Information about the (mandatory) vaccinations change constantly.
 For current information please check your local health services online or consult your GP surgery.